 Requirements for the Major

-Ten courses: Sociology 101, 303, and 306, the statistics requirement, the Senior Capstone Experience, five additional courses in sociology; and Sociology 491-492.
+Ten courses: Sociology 101, 303, and 306, the statistics requirement (MAT 109, BUS 109, or PSY 209), the Senior Capstone Experience, five additional courses in sociology; and Sociology 491-492.
 (Students with a double major in sociology and psychology and who complete a research methods course or sequence in psychology may omit Sociology 306, but must then take a sixth sociology elective.)
-These requirements reflect the student catalog for the 2013-14 academic year.
-Students should consult the catalog for their year group to confirm major requirements.

-Sociology 101 is prerequisite for the major in sociology.
-Additionally, prospective majors should complete at least two additional sociology courses by the end of their sophomore year, and the major’s statistics requirement, which must be satisfied no later than the fall semester of junior year to avoid later problems in completing the Senior Capstone Experience.
+Sociology 101 is the prerequisite for the major in sociology.
+Additionally, prospective majors should complete at least two additional sociology courses by the end of their sophomore year, and the major’s statistics requirement in advance of taking the Research Methods course.
+Students should plan to take the Research Methods and Social Theory courses in their junior year in preparation for using those skills throughout work on the Senior Capstone Experience.

 Requirements for the Minor

 Six courses, of which Sociology 101, 303, 306, and the statistics requirement are required; and two additional courses in sociology.
 (Students with a major in psychology and who complete a research methods course or sequence in psychology may omit Sociology 306, but must then take a third sociology elective.)

 Students who complete this concentration will be well-prepared for entry-level positions in the field, and for graduate work in social work and social policy.
 Students wishing to achieve official recognition of the concentration must complete a minimum of four courses.
 Sociology 382, 483, and 484 are required.
 In addition, students will complete at least one of the following courses: Sociology 212, 240, 341, or Psychology 304.